37 Cheap Items that Will Remain Priceless in Prepping

 5. Vitamins

-Keeping your family healthy from diseases and illnesses will take on a whole new meaning in an Apocalyptic scenario.
+Keeping your family healthy from diseases and illnesses will have a new meaning in an Apocalyptic scenario.
 Vitamins will also be priceless and a great bartering item during that time.
-These are my favorite ones, Best Supplements to Stock
+These are my favorite ones: Best Supplements to Stock

 Disclaimer: I am not a nurse or a doctor!
 Do not take any supplements without first consulting with your physician.